human154/gleam-book/README.md

 - Write a blog post or tutorial about Gleam.
 - Try to make something with Gleam and share your feedback with the Gleam developers.
 - [Contribute to the Gleam ecosysten](https://github.com/gleam-lang)
-- If you are interested in writing Rust then you could [contribute to the compiler](https://github.com/gleam-lang/gleam)
+- If you're interested in writing Rust then you could [contribute to the compiler](https://github.com/gleam-lang/gleam)

 ## Chapter 2.
 Hello Data!